antinkuntinovski/lonca/README.md

 # Lonca Vendor Dashboard

-Welcome to the Lonca Vendor Dashboard repository!
 This document will guide you through the steps to set up and run the Lonca Vendor Dashboard on your local environment.
-Whether you are a developer or vendor, this dashboard provides an intuitive interface to manage your business activities seamlessly.

 ## Getting Started